 - Materials selection (prioritizing curbside recyclable rigid plastics and sourcing 100% Sustainable Forest Initiative–certified paper-based packaging)

 We also incorporate recyclable materials into our packaging wherever possible.
-(For example, those Impossible™ Burger Patties Made From Plants calling your name in the fresh meat aisle?
+For example, those Impossible™ Burger Patties Made From Plants calling your name in the fresh meat aisle?
 Both the tray and the packaging are recyclable.
 (Packaging for our other products is not recyclable at this time.)